 Detail the cost to of this refurbishment.
 This information may be useful and provide some introduction to the results for the judges when they look at your return on investment or effort.

 In the world of parks it is rare that things go exactly to plan…

-Outline what challenges you had with the refurbishment of this innovation and what you did to overcome them.
+Outline what challenges you had with this refurbishment and what you did to overcome them.
 Challenges may include budgetary concerns, extended timelines, staff or guest resistance.
-You may also wish to include what you did to ensure staff, guest and/or resident's bought into the new idea and solution.
+You may also wish to include what you did to ensure staff, guest and/or resident's bought into the solution.

 Remember, this question is as much about overcoming challenges as it is about the challenge itself.

 Clearly show the result this refurbishment has had on the business.
 Focus on areas which can be measured and show the improvement.
 This may be a % increase or a pure number increase (e.g. a $ increase in turnover).

 Look at any improvement in customer ratings on review sites including, but not limited to, TripAdvisor, WikiCamps, Booking.com, ReviewPro as well as changes to the physical appearance of the park.
 Are there before and after reviews that specifically mention this area of the park?